nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_SELECT.md

 * [Connection cursor](https://docs.python.org/3/library/sqlite3.html)
 * [Cursor's fetchAll() method](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.fetchall)

-## Request all Animals from Postman
+## Request all Animals

-Open the Postman client and request all animals from http://localhost:8088/animals and verify that all five animals in the database get returned as JSON representations.
+Open your API client and request all animals from http://localhost:8088/animals and verify that all five animals in the database get returned as JSON representations.

 ![](./images/postman-request-all-animals.gif)